Llancanelo Lake

-Llancanelo Lake (Spanish: Laguna de Llancanelo) is a wetland with an area of 650 km2 located in the Malargüe Department in the south of Mendoza Province, Argentina, 75 km from the city of Malargüe, at 1,280 m above mean sea level, within the arid region near the Andes in the limit between the regions of Cuyo and Patagonia.
+Llancanelo Lake (Spanish: Laguna de Llancanelo) is a wetland with an area of 650 km2.
+It is located in the Malargüe Department in the south of Mendoza Province, Argentina, 75 km from the city of Malargüe, at 1,280 m above mean sea level, within the arid region near the Andes in the limit between the regions of Cuyo and Patagonia.

 Llancanelo Lake is a provincial nature reserve.
 It hosts a variety of bird species, including flamingos, black-necked swans, herons and ducks.
 The lake is also a Ramsar Convention site (RS #759) since 8 November 1995.